 With fluctuating conditions making pre-season testing difficult to evaluate, true assessments of pace will have to wait until qualifying at Bahrain - but Mansell believed that Button would eventually challenge once he was comfortable with the new car.

+"Jenson will settle down and hopefully prove what a great world champion he is and compete very strongly."
 Stewart conceded that one element which may play into Button's hands is a new rule which bans refuelling in the 2010 season.

 "There is no doubt the new fuel regulations play into the hands of smooth drivers, and I think Jenson's very good at that.
 You never see too much steering angle.
 He doesn't bully a car at all."

 Last year Stewart insisted that Button was walking into the lion's den by joining Hamilton at McLaren, but the world champion's former boss claimed that his resolve had been severely underestimated.